xdanradu/xdanradu.github.io/_posts/2018-11-08-javascript-two-way-data-binding.markdown

 Two way data binding in SPA's (Single Page Applications) means that:

-    + If the data model is updated from the JavaScript code the changes will be propagated to the UI
+- If the data model is updated from the JavaScript logic the changes will be propagated to the UI

-    + If the data model is updated from the UI the changes will get propagated to the JavaScript model
+- If the data model is updated from the UI the changes will get propagated to the JavaScript model

 <br>![calc](/images/data-binding.png){:class="img-responsive"}